 The Cotomi Decompressor

-This section is left for the history record.
+This section is left for the historical record.
 For the real working de/compressor see ERISA Compressor.

 Entis game engine is known for its own formats for pictures (ERI), archives (NOA), audio (MIO) and so on.
 However, it also has its own compression algorithm.
 I called this algorithm Cotomi, for the reasons you'll see below.

-AFAIK, every game powered by the Entis engine has a special EXE resource (RC_DATA) named IDR_COTMI which contain startup information (in XML forma) for the engine, including location of archives and game's window title.
+AFAIK, every game powered by the Entis engine has a special EXE resource (RC_DATA) named IDR_COTOMI which contains startup information (in XML format) for the engine, including location of archives and the game's window title.
 This resource is compressed.

-For example, this is the extracted XML of Yosuga no Sora:
+For example, this is the XML extracted from Yosuga no Sora:

 In a nutshell, the compression is a hybrid of PPM and LZ methods.
 Much more detailed info can be found in The Cotomi compression algorithm.doc in this archive.